makielskis/botscript/README.md

 -----

 Botscript is a library thats main target is to make life easier when programming browser game bots.
 But it can also be used for other HTTP based activities.
 It comes with a handy python API that can be used to build nifty user interfaces or other services around botscript.

 Botscript makes heavy use of the Boost C++ extensions.
- Other external libraries used are: MongoDB, Lua 5.2, pugixml 1.0 and HTML Tidy.
+Other external libraries used are: Lua 5.2, pugixml 1.0 and HTML Tidy.

 Build external libraries
 ------------------------

-### MongoDB Client (only for proxy_check)
-  - Install the scons build system for building the MongoDB client.
-  - Go to MongoDB Client folder: `cd external_lib/mongo-client-2.1.1`
-  - Build MongoDB Client library `scons install --prefix ./build`
-  - Copy static library: `cp build/libmongoclient.a ../../`
-  - Copy mongo include files: `cp -r src/mongo/platform build/build/include/mongo/`

 ### Python (only for pybotscript)
   - Install the python development package from your package management (Linux)